lichaozhy/cell-agent-home/docs/sections/features.md

       </template>
       <template v-slot:thought>
 <div>
 The current step is: Dimensionality Reduction.
 In this step, CellAgent executed the code `sc.pp.neighbors(adata, n_neighbors=10, n_pcs=40)` to compute the neighborhood graph.

-The current step has been completed, and the user has provided new feedback: Set the npca parameter to 30 and display the Louvain clustering results.
+The user has provided new feedback for this step: Set the npca parameter to 30 and display the Louvain clustering results.
 Please continue to generate code and natural language explanations to better meet the user's needs.
 </div>
       </template>
       <template v-slot:output>